 Evidence of day-to-day management responsibilities

-Physical presence in the US to oversee operations
+Physical presence in the U.S. to oversee operations

 Decision-making authority over significant business functions